A new definition of rough paths on manifolds: The Lipschitz geometry

 \subsection{Rough paths on a manifold}

-In this subsection, we generalize the notion of rough paths to manifolds.
+In this subsection, we generalize the notion of rough paths to manifolds (as presented in \cite{CLLy}).
 As we don't have a natural notion of linearity and iterated integrals on a manifold, we have to consider a different approach than the one arising from the $p$-variational properties of paths and signatures.
 As we will hint to later, integrals of Lipschitz one-forms along rough paths do characterize the path; this is the first direction that we will take to define our rough paths.
-Additionally, in the absence of a natural translation, a rough path on a manifolds comes attached with a starting point. \begin{Def} Let $\gamma_0, p\in \mathbb{R}$ such that $\gamma_0>p\geq1$ and $T\geq0$.
-Let $M$ be a $\textrm{Lip}-\gamma_0$ manifold and $x\in M$. $X$ is a geometric $p$-rough path over $[0,T]$ on $M$ starting at $x$, if for every $\gamma\in \mathbb{R}$ such that $\gamma_0\geq\gamma>p$ and every Banach space $E$, the following conditions are satisfied:\begin{enumerate} \item $X$ maps $\textrm{Lip}-(\gamma-1)$ $E$-valued one-forms on $M$ to $E$-valued geometric $p$-rough paths (in the classical sense). \item For every Banach space $F$ and every compactly supported $\textrm{Lip}-\gamma$ map $\psi: M\to F$ and every $E$-valued $\textrm{Lip}-(\gamma-1)$ one-form $\alpha$ on $F$ we have:
+Additionally, in the absence of a natural translation, a rough path on a manifold comes attached with a starting point. \begin{Def}\cite{CLLy} Let $\gamma_0, p\in \mathbb{R}$ such that $\gamma_0>p\geq1$ and $T\geq0$.
+Let $M$ be a $\textrm{Lip}-\gamma_0$ manifold and $x\in M$. $\mathbb{X}$ is a geometric $p$-rough path over $[0,T]$ on $M$ starting at $x$ if, for every $\gamma\in \mathbb{R}$ such that $\gamma_0\geq\gamma>p$ and every Banach space $E$, the following conditions are satisfied:\begin{enumerate} \item $\mathbb{X}$ maps $\textrm{Lip}-(\gamma-1)$ $E$-valued one-forms on $M$ to $E$-valued geometric $p$-rough paths (in the classical sense). \item There exists a control $\omega$ such that for every $E$-valued $\textrm{Lip}-(\gamma-1)$ one-form $\alpha$ on $M$, $\mathbb{X}(\alpha)$ is controlled by $\|\alpha\|_{\textrm{Lip}-(\gamma-1)}\omega$, i.e.: